makerplane/pyEfis/docs/screenbuilder.md

           rows: 100
           columns: 100
 ```
-In the screen I highlighted 100x100 with blue, you can see the gauge is entered in that 100x100 area:
+In the screen I highlighted 100x100 with blue, you can see the gauge is centered in that 100x100 area:
 ![Span Image](/docs/images/span.png)

 ### Move